nu-jliu/allen.github.io/_projects/legged-autonomous-inspection.md

 ## Future Work
 Putting the navigation and OCR subsystems together creates a system that can pretty reliably navigate between inspection points in an arbitrary order and avoid obstacles along the way.
 But as with any project, there is always improvements that can be made.

-**1. Getting the dog off the leash.**
+**1. Letting the dog off the leash.**

-As can be seen in the demo video, an ethernet cable connects my laptop to the Go1's network of internal computers.
+As can be seen in the demo video, an Ethernet cable connects my laptop to the Go1's network of internal computers.
 This is partially so I can run visualization of the map and point cloud data in RVIZ, but it's also because our Go1's onboard computers are not yet capable of running all the required nodes for this project.

 One of the most challenging parts of this project (on which a separate post is coming soon!) was upgrading the Go1's onboard NVIDIA Jetson Nanos to Ubuntu 22.04.
 The Nanos come with Ubuntu 18.04 - two LTS's behind the only Tier 1 supported Linux OS for ROS 2 Humble (Ubuntu 22.04).
-[Katie Hughes](https://katie-hughes.github.io/) and I worked together with help from this [awesome blog from Q-engineering](https://qengineering.eu/install-ubuntu-20.04-on-jetson-nano.html) to upgrade the Go1 to what we believe to be the only ROS 2 Humble version out there at the time of writing this post.
+[Katie Hughes](https://katie-hughes.github.io/) and I worked together with help from this [awesome blog from Q-engineering](https://qengineering.eu/install-ubuntu-20.04-on-jetson-nano.html) to upgrade the Go1 to what we believe to be the only ROS 2 Humble version out there (at the time of writing this post).

 Unfortunately, we did not have time to also upgrade the Jetson Xavier NX on the Go1, which has more computing power.
-Getting the Xavier on 22.04 would allow us to run point cloud processing nodes at reasonable speeds on the Go1.
+Getting the Xavier on 22.04 would allow us to run point cloud processing nodes at reasonable speeds on the robot.
 We also currently have some limited wireless control of the Go1, which could be improved by bridging the onboard network through the Go1 Raspberry Pi's WiFi adapter.
 These two improvements would allow us to let the dog off the leash and create a truly mobile autonomous inspection bot.

 **2. Integrating IMU odometry.**